Deshastha Brahmin: Religious customs

 Deshastha Rigvedi Brahmins still recite the Rig Veda at religious ceremonies, prayers and other occasions.
 These ceremonies include birth, wedding, initiation ceremonies, as well as death rituals.
 Other ceremonies for different occasions in Hindu life include Vastushanti which is performed before a family formally establishes residence in a new house, Satyanarayana Puja, originating in Bengal in the 19th century, is a ceremony performed before commencing any new endeavour or for no particular reason.
 Invoking the name of the family's gotra and the Kula Daivat are important aspects of these ceremonies.
 Like most other Hindu communities, Deshasthas have a shrine called a devaghar in their house with idols, symbols, and pictures of various deities.
 Ritual reading of religious texts called pothi is also popular.

 In traditional families, any food is first offered to the preferred deity as naivedya, before being consumed by family members and guests.
 Meals or snacks are not taken before this religious offering.
 In contemporary Deshasthas families, the naivedya is offered only on days of special religious significance.

 Deshasthas, like all other Hindu Brahmins, trace their paternal ancestors to one of the seven or eight sages, the saptarshi.
 They classify themselves into eight gotras, named after the ancestor rishi.
-Intra-marriage within gotras (Sagotra Vivaha) was uncommon until recently, being discouraged as it was likened to incest, although the taboo has considerably reduced in the case of modern Deshastha families who are bound by more practical considerations.
+Intra-marriage within gotras (Sagotra Vivaha) is considered as incest.

-In a court case "Madhavrao versus Raghavendrarao", involving a Deshastha Brahmin couple, the German philosopher and Indologist Max Müller's definition of gotra as descending from eight sages and then branching out to several families was thrown out by reputed judges of a Bombay High Court.
-The court called the idea of Brahmin families descending from an unbroken line of common ancestors as indicated by the names of their respective gotras impossible to accept.
-The court consulted relevant Hindu texts and stressed the need for Hindu society and law to keep up with the times emphasising that notions of good social behaviour and the general ideology of Hindu society had changed.
-The court also said that the mass of material in the Hindu texts are so vast and full of contradictions that it is almost an impossible task to reduce it to order and coherence.
+Deshastha Smartas applies Tripundra with Vibhuti (cow-dung ashes) or Chandana (Sandalwood paste).
+They smear it in three traverse streaks on their forehead and after the Puja is over they replace it by a sandalwood spot.
+Whereas Deshastha Madhvas applies Urdhva Pundra with Gopichandana (Sandal paste).
+They smear gopichandana on their forehead in two perpendicular lines, running from the nose to the root of the hair, with a central line of charcoal divided in the middle by a circular turmeric patch at the centre.
+During the initiation, a Deshastha Madhva men is marked on the shoulders and on the chest with Shankha (conch), Chakra (disc) and other emblems of Vishnu, while for women, the seals are stamped only on their arms, the 'chakra' is stamped on the right arm, the shanka is stamped on the left arm.
+The stamp used for marking these seals being of red hot iron and is known as "Tapta Mudra Dharana".
+Tapta means 'heated' and mudra means 'seals'.
+Madhvas also stamp five mudras with gopichandana paste daily on various parts of the body.
+Vaishnava Advaitins who follow Varkari Sampradaya also apply Gopichandana Urdhva Pundra on their forehead.